-- The student must have a disability as defined by the ADA; - The accompanying animal must be approved by an appropriate medical/therapist as a part of the therapeutic process. - Students must contact the DRC if the service animal will be housed on the campus so that accommodations can be coordinated; - Must contact the DRC and Residential Life as early as possible to permit time to gather and review all necessary documents.
+- The student must have a disability as defined by the ADA; - The accompanying animal must be approved by an appropriate medical/therapist as a part of the therapeutic process with an established relationship with the therapist of at least one year. - Students must contact the DRC if the service animal will be housed on the campus so that accommodations can be coordinated; - Must contact the DRC and Residential Life as early as possible to permit time to gather and review all necessary documents.